-Parents/guardians are encouraged to become partners in their child(ren)'s educational successes.
+Parents/Guardians are encouraged to become partners in their child's(ren's) educational successes.
 Conferences with teachers may be held at any time during the school year.
-Parents/guardians and students, as well as teachers, counselors or administrators may initiate a conference.
+Parents/Guardians and students, as well as teachers, counselors or administrators may initiate a conference.

 A parent/guardian or student may arrange a conference with an individual member of the school staff or a group conference with school staff members.
 Conferences are held during school hours but every effort will be made to accommodate parent/guardian schedules.
-During designated conference weeks there are additional evening hours for parents to schedule parent meetings with their students respective teachers.